Sergei Rachmaninoff: Compositional style

-Pianism
+Pianist

 Rachmaninoff ranked among the finest pianists of his time, along with Leopold Godowsky, Ignaz Friedman, Moriz Rosenthal, Josef Lhévinne, Ferruccio Busoni, and Josef Hofmann, and he was famed for possessing a clean and virtuosic technique.
 His playing was marked by precision, rhythmic drive, notable use of staccato and the ability to maintain clarity when playing works with complex textures.
 Rachmaninoff applied these qualities in music by Chopin, including the B-flat minor Piano Sonata.
 Rachmaninoff's repertoire, excepting his own works, consisted mainly of standard 19th century virtuoso works plus music by Bach, Beethoven, Borodin, Debussy, Grieg, Liszt, Mendelssohn, Mozart, Schubert, Schumann and Tchaikovsky.

-The two pieces Rachmaninoff singled out for praise from Rubinstein's concerts became cornerstones for his own recital programs.
+The two pieces Rachmaninoff singled out for praise from Anton Rubinstein's concerts became cornerstones for his own recital programs.
 The compositions were Beethoven's Appassionata and Chopin's Funeral March Sonata.
 He may have based his interpretation of the Chopin sonata on that of Rubinstein.
 Rachmaninoff biographer Barrie Martyn points out similarities between written accounts of Rubinstein's interpretation and Rachmaninoff's audio recording of the work.